 Get the content critiqued.
-Give it other writers, not to a family member.
-Critiquing is the time-honored way of improving your book.
+Give it to other writers, not to a family member.
+Critiquing is a time-honored way of improving your book.

 Before you commit to a title, search the web for your title.
 You may be surprised at how many other books, movies, songs, etc. have the same title.
 Perhaps you should change it to something less well-known.

 Make sure you understand what copyright is all about and what it is not.
 Study the material found here.
 Rights: Copyrights and rights are not the same things.
 Understand the differences.

 Make sure you understand what self-publishing means.
 It means that you, the author, get to do all the tasks that a publishing house would do if you sold the book to them.
 You also get to incur all the costs.

 Are you planning an eBook?
 A print book?
 Both? eBooks and print books have very different formatting and layout requirements.
 Make sure you understand the differences.

 Do you understand what Print-on-Demand (POD) means?
 It’s important that you do.

 Self-publishing a book costs money; your money.
 Establish a budget detailing the costs to avoid surprises later on.

 If you self-publish a book, you need a packager.
 Packagers take your manuscript files and your cover file and merge them into a book, either an eBook, a print book, or both.
 The packager also distributes your book to booksellers.
 Packagers are very different from publishers.
 Don’t confuse the two.